 Background:

 Tucked away in the Alps between Austria and Switzerland, Liechtenstein is located at the crossroads of Europe.
-Early inhabitants of Liechtenstein included Celts, Romans and descended from the Alemanni tribe that came into the region after 500 CE., but the modern population is fairly similar with predominantly Germanic roots.
+The early inhabitants of Liechtenstein included the Celts and Romans, as well as the Alemanni tribe, who settled in the region after 500 CE.
+Today, the modern population is predominantly of Germanic descent.

 Area: